-Where an officer listed below considers that he or she is directly involved in the surveillance the Local Government & Regulatory Law Manager (Monitoring Officer and Senior Information Risk Owner (SIRO)) will nominate an alternative authorising officer.
+Where an officer listed below considers that he or she is directly involved in the surveillance the Head of Regulatory Law (Monitoring Officer and Senior Information Risk Owner (SIRO)) will nominate an alternative authorising officer.

 All officers listed below will have been or will be trained in RIPA.

-A solicitor from the Local Government and Regulatory Law team
+A solicitor from the Regulatory Law team